Andyargueasae/ChloroScan_reproducibility/README.md

 # ChloroScan_code
 Codes used in the ChloroScan benchmarking and data preparations.

- - Commands used in generating synthetic metagenomes and benchmarking ChloroScan: benchmarking_codes.sh
+ - Bash commands used in generating synthetic metagenomes and benchmarking ChloroScan: ``benchmarking_codes.md``.

- - Commands used in generating marker gene database: marker_gene_database_commands.txt
+ - Commands used in generating marker gene database: ``marker_gene_database_commands.md``.

- - Commands used in phylogenetic tree inferences: